Complaints about your institution

-In the UK, most organisations have an informal and formal process of resolving complaints.
+UKCISA does not handle complaints about other institutions - you will need to contact them directly.
+In the UK, most education providers have an informal and formal process of resolving complaints from current or former students.
 An informal process might mean talking to someone about something that you are dissatisfied with or unhappy about.
 If you have a personal tutor, this is usually the best person to start with.
 It's advisable to tackle problems as early as possible to avoid them becoming more serious and often the informal process can resolve any issues.

 If talking to someone is not an option (perhaps you are unhappy about the person you are supposed to talk to), you may have to start a more formal process by writing to a designated person in your institution.
 You should be able to find out about the procedures and who to contact by looking on your institution's website or in your course handbook.
 You can also seek advice and support from your students' union.
 They will be well-informed and be able to help you understand how the institution's processes work.